yejy53/RealGen/README.md

 ![fig1](figures/fig7.png)

-## 🤗 Acknowledgement
-This repo is based on [Flow GRPO](https://github.com/yifan123/flow_grpo).
-We thank the authors for their valuable contributions to the AlGC community.

 ## 🚀 Quick Started
 - It should be stated that our proposed detection-for-generation framework is compatible with all diffusion-model-based GRPO paradigms, such Dance GRPO and Flow GRPO.